Office 365 to Office 365 Public Folder Migration

 - Choose ‘Connect to Public folders’ and click the ‘Next’ button

-- Choose the desired connection method and click the ‘Login’ button to proceed.
+- Choose the authentication method and click the ‘Login’ button to proceed.

-- Sign in on the Microsoft authentication page using a global admin account that has a mailbox.
+- Sign in on the Microsoft authentication page using a global admin account.

-- Once authentication is successful, select a method to load the mailboxes and click the 'Next' button
+- Once authentication is successful, select 'Load Mailboxes Automatically' to load the public folders, then click 'Next' to proceed.

-- Choose the public folders you wish to migrate from the source Office 365 server, then click ‘Next’ to continue.
+- Choose the public folders you wish to migrate and then click ‘Next’ to continue.

 Tip: If this is the first time you’re migrating with EdbMails, the migration is a full migration.
 On subsequent migrations from the same source to the target, the migration is incremental.